 This method helps us find the answer to a question.
 First, we formulate a question clearly, then we invoke according to one of the first three methods described above, all the while incorporating our question and asking to be enlightened and guided to the answer.
 For example, Angel Jeliel, is it right for me to marry this person?
 Jeliel, Jeliel, Jeliel… help me sense whether this person is person for my evolution, Jeliel, Jeliel, Jeliel… please enlighten me, Jeliel, Jeliel, Jeliel… I wish to do God’s Will, Jeliel, Jeliel, Jeliel… is it right for me to marry this person?
 Jeliel, Jeliel, Jeliel…

-When reciting Angel antras with a question, it is recommended to invoke the same Angel for at least 5 consecutive days, or until an answer has been obtained.
+When reciting Angel Mantras with a question, it is recommended to invoke the same Angel for at least 5 consecutive days, or until an answer has been obtained.
 By thus focusing on our question, we gain access to the program Cosmic Intelligence has prepared for us.
 Dreams and signs will be activated and answer the question.

-Whichever method we choose, Angel Mantra (or Angel Recitation) remains a simple exercise that can be practiced in any context or situation in life: walking, doing sport or housework, driving, meditating, resting or relaxing; before going to sleep or on awakening; in difficult or happy moments.
+Whichever invocation method we choose, Angel Mantra (or Angel Recitation) remains a simple exercise that can be practiced in any context or situation in life: walking, doing sport or housework, driving, meditating, resting or relaxing; before going to sleep or on awakening; in difficult or happy moments.
 However, we must remember that it is important to respect our rhythm and always invoke with a sense of sacredness.

 The energy that is intensified while working with an Angel manifests via intuitions, dreams, signs and coincidences encountered in our daily life.
 It is fascinating to see the correlation between the Qualities of the Angel and what we are shown in our dreams and daily life, in Their pure forms and as human distortions of Them.
 Angel Mantra activates or intensifies the initiatic process, and in that sense, the Name of the Angel serves as a magic formula.
-Angel ork is an initiatic adventure that immerses us in the contemplation of multiple realities.
+Angel Work is an initiatic adventure that immerses us in the contemplation of multiple realities.

 A wonderful way to optimize the benefits of Angel Mantra is do it throughout Angelica Yoga exercises.
 These exercises are the subject of other publications by Universe/City Mikaël Publishing (for more information, please visit our website: www.72angels.com)